How exciting: Hugh Bonneville (Downton Abbey) and Keeley Hawes (The Durrells in Corfu) star together in an upcoming period drama.

-The pair will lead the cast as Roald Dahl, the British children’s book author, and Patricia Neal, his movie star wife.
+The pair will lead the cast as Roald Dahl, the British children’s book author, and Patricia Neal, his movie star wife, in “An Unquiet Life.”

 The “warm, funny and powerful” script set in Britain’s countryside tells the story of the world’s most beloved children’s author, Roald Dahl (Hugh Bonneville) and his “electric” relationship with film star wife, Patricia Neal (Keeley Hawes).

 Filmed in Surrey, England, the movie also stars “Outlander’s” Sam Heughan as Paul Newman, Sam Phillips (The Crown) as a doctor, and Michael Jibson (1917) as Pete Perkins.

 Dahl (1916 – 1990) is known around the world for his timeless books, some of which have been adapted into family movies, including Matilda, James and the Giant Peach, and Fantastic Mr. Fox.
 He also enjoyed a successful career in television, and wrote the screenplay for the Edwardian-set period drama Chitty Chitty Bang Bang, and Willy Wonka & the Chocolate Factory, an adaptation of his 1964 book Charlie and the Chocolate Factory.